faizalrf/documentation/MariaDB-Encryption.md

 innodb_encryption_rotate_key_age = 1024
 ```

 The first section of the config loads the `file_key_management` plugin and defines the path to the key and encrypted key file.
-Followed by the encryption algorith to be used `file_key_management_encryption_algorithm = AES_CTR`
+Followed by the encryption algorithm to be used `file_key_management_encryption_algorithm = AES_CTR`

 Second part enables forced encrytion of all tables with `innodb_encrypt_tables = FORCE`, Encrypt the redo logs with the help of `innodb_encrypt_log = ON`, Temporary tables encrption `innodb_encrypt_temporary_tables = ON`, Tablespaces encryption `innodb_tablespaces_encryption = ON`, encrypt temporary files `encrypt_tmp_files = ON`, encrypt the binary logs `encrypt_binlog = ON` and finally  encrypt the ARIA tables `aria_encrypt_tables = ON`

 Next section sets the number of background threads that will encrypt/decrypt the data `innodb_encryption_threads = 4` and the IOPS setup to speed up the process with the help of `innodb_encryption_rotation_iops = 2000`

-Finally we have a special parameter that will start the background encryption of the existing tables, this is currently set to `1024` which means it's enabled.
-We need any non-zero value set for this variable to let MariaDB know that we want to start the encryotion of all the existing tables.
+Finally, we have a special parameter that will start the background encryption of the existing tables, this is currently set to `1024` which means it's enabled.
+We need any non-zero value set for this variable to let MariaDB know that we want to start the encryption of all the existing tables.
 For a new database, we can keep it at `0` as all the new tables will automatically be encrypted but if we have any existing tables with or without data, we need to set it to a value greater than ZERO.

-If we restart the server now, we can see the tables encrpting in the background.
+If we restart the server now, we can see the tables encrypting in the background.

 Let's restart the MariaDB server using `systemctl restart mariadb`.

-***Note:** remember to disable SELinux as this might create problems, this is only for this tutorial's sake, SELinux needs to be configured and set up properly for any produciton environment.*
+***Note:** remember to disable SELinux as this might create problems, this is only for this tutorial's sake, SELinux needs to be configured and set up properly for any production environment.*

 We can monitor the progress of the background encryption by executing the following